SofyDotAi/SofyAzureStaticWebappAction/README.md

 	![Copy Snippet](copysnippet.png)

-4. Set `website` in the snippet to the endpoint of your Azure Webapp
+4. Set `website_url` in the snippet to the endpoint of your Azure Webapp

 	![website](changeurl.png)